sw-yx/react-firebase-auth-widget/README.md

-# React Identity Widget
+# React Firebase Auth Widget

-this is a placeholder for react identity widget. it is not active yet, sorry.
+this is a placeholder for react firebase auth widget. it is not active yet, sorry.

-it is meant to be a provider agnostic version of
+it is meant to be a firebase version of

 - react-netlify-identity-widget
-- react-firebase-auth-widget